 Scuba Diving, Dive Travel and Underwater Photography in the Indo-Pacific

-Welcome to www.indopacificimages.com the website of underwater photographer and photo-journalist Don Silcock
+Welcome to www.indopacificimages.com – the website of Bali-based underwater photographer and photo-journalist Don Silcock

-The concept behind this site is to provide a portal into the Indo-Pacific region and it’s best diving locations, with interesting & factual descriptions of what is there, what you will see, when to go and how to get there.
+The concept behind this site is to provide a comprehensive portal into the Indo-Pacific region and it’s best diving locations, with interesting and factual descriptions of what is there, what you will see, when to go and how to get there.

-Some of my trips are supported by dive operators, but my descriptions of their operations are as I found them and I try very hard to provide a factual & balanced viewpoint.
+Some of my trips are supported by dive operators, but my descriptions of their operations are as I found them and I try very hard to provide a factual and balanced viewpoint.

-Diving The Solomon Islands: Uepi Island and Munda in New Georgia – X-Ray Article
+What’s New: Diving The Solomon Islands – Uepi Island and Munda in New Georgia

 Like a series of random punctuation marks, the many islands of the Solomons archipelago lay along the southern section of the Pacific Ring of Fire, in between the countries of PNG to the north, and Vanuatu to the south.